top of page

 What Great Leaders Actually Do Differently

-• They listen to data, not anecdotes.
+Great leaders practice selective followership.
+They listen to data, not anecdotes.
 They respect expertise, not entitlement.
 They welcome dissent that improves outcomes and shut down dissent that protects ego.
+Most importantly, they separate empathy from indulgence.

-• Leadership requires the courage to disappoint people in service of results.
+Empathy understands context.
+Indulgence excuses outcomes.
+Leadership requires the courage to disappoint people in service of results.

 The Role of Authority in High-Performance Systems

-Authority is not a flaw in leadership.
-It is a tool.
+Authority is not a flaw in leadership; it is a tool.

 When used correctly, authority: